Kapytal-io/KYL/README.md

 Once you have installed the npm distribution, the next step is to install the remaining packages, using the following command lines:

+Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
+With Truffle, you get:

+Built-in smart contract compilation, linking, deployment and binary management.
+Automated contract testing with Mocha and Chai.
+Configurable build pipeline with support for custom build processes.
+Scriptable deployment & migrations framework.

 ```
 $ npm install -g truffle